Mentalab-hub/explorepy/docs/usage.rst

     explore.visualize(bp_freq=(1, 30), notch_freq=50)

-Where `bp_freq` and `notch_freq` determine cut-off frequencies of bandpass filter and frequency of notch filter (either 50 or 60) respectively.
+Where `bp_freq` and `notch_freq` determine cut-off frequencies of bandpass/lowpass/highpass filter and frequency of notch filter (either 50 or 60) respectively.

 In the dashboard, you can set signal mode to EEG or ECG.
 EEG mode provides the spectral analysis plot of the signal.
 In ECG mode, the heart beats are detected and heart rate is estimated from RR-intervals.